Development history of Cast steel node

 But it was also necessary to develop a cast steel quality which fits to the purpose.
 A Rersearch and Development Project was started in 1976 by the German company HOESCH AG,

-R&D Reports emonstrate how profound the work for this new technology was.
+Today, the cast steel grades have been improved according to the general metallurgical progress; but the results of the Hoesch R&D were the base for the confidence of the offshore industry in the cast steel technology.
+The R&D Reports emonstrate how profound the work for this new technology was.
 It was not only necessary to find the best steel quality but also to investigate the manufacturing requirements and the bearing behaviour of the complex and full scale node under realistic environmental conditions.

 Parallel to the technological development, Hoesch started a wide-spread marketing campaign with presentations, seminars, and exhibitions.
 For instance, the node shown in the photograph was exhibited on the OTC Houston, 1976, and found a broad echo among the offshore engineers.